-The table also includes the following shares which each of the individuals and the group listed on the table have the right to acquire within 60 days of the record date upon the exercise of stock options granted to them; Emanuel Chirico, 292,325 shares; Francis K. Duane, 11,275 shares; Daniel Grieder, 21,846 shares; Michael A. Shaffer, 22,725 shares; Steven B. Shiffman, 44,775 shares; and all of our directors, nominees for director and executive officers as a group, 435,796 shares.
+The table also includes the following shares which each of the individuals and the group listed on the table have the right to acquire within 60 days of the record date upon the exercise of stock options granted to them: Emanuel Chirico, [•] shares; Francis K. Duane, [•] shares; Daniel Grieder, [•] shares; Michael A. Shaffer, [•] shares; Steven B. Shiffman, [•] shares; and all of our directors, nominees for director and executive officers as a group, [•] shares.

-The table also includes the following shares of common stock that are subject to restricted stock unit awards made to the individuals and as a group, the restrictions on which will lapse within 60 days of the record date: Mary Baglivo, 940 shares; Brent Callinicos, 940 shares; V. James Marino, 940 shares; Amy McPherson, 940 shares; Michael A. Shaffer, 484 shares; Amanda Sourry, 940 shares; and all of our directors, nominees for director and executive officers as a group, 5,184 shares
+The table also includes the following shares of common stock that are subject to restricted stock unit awards made to the individuals and as a group, the restrictions on which will lapse within 60 days of the record date: Mary Baglivo, [•] shares; Brent Callinicos, [•] shares; V. James Marino, [•] shares; Amy McPherson, [•] shares; Michael A. Shaffer, [•] shares; Amanda Sourry, [•] shares; and all of our directors, nominees for director and executive officers as a group, [•] shares.

-The table also includes the following shares of common stock that are subject to time-vested restricted stock unit awards made to directors with respect to which the named directors have deferred vesting and receipt, principally until the date on which the director separates from service as a director (but in some cases to a date not within 60 days of the record date): Juan R. Figuereo, 6,129 shares; Joseph B. Fuller, 22,080 shares; G. Penny McIntyre, 5,006 shares; Henry Nasella, 22,080 shares; Edward R. Rosenfeld, 6,170 shares; Craig Rydin, 12,028 shares; and all of our directors, nominees for director and executive officers as a
+The table also includes the following shares of common stock that are subject to time-vested restricted stock unit awards made to directors with respect to which the named directors have deferred vesting and receipt, principally until the date on which the director separates from service as a director (but in some cases to a date not within 60 days of the record date): Juan R. Figuereo, [•] shares; Joseph B. Fuller, [•] shares; G. Penny McIntyre, [•] shares; Henry Nasella, [•] shares; Edward R. Rosenfeld, [•] shares; Craig Rydin, [•] shares; and all of our directors, nominees for director and executive officers as a group, [•] shares.

-The table does not include the following shares of common stock received after the record date as payouts of performance share unit awards for the three-year performance cycle ended on April 25, 2019 (see page 42): Emanuel Chirico, 52,001 shares; Francis K. Duane, 3,619 shares; Daniel Grieder, 1,810 shares, Michael A. Shaffer, 4,524 shares; Steven B. Shiffman, 3,619 shares; and all of our directors, nominees for director and executive officers as a group, 65,573 shares.
+The table does not include the following shares of common stock received after the record date as payouts of performance share unit awards for the three-year performance cycle ending on April 25, 2019 (see pages [•]): Emanuel Chirico, [•] shares; Francis K. Duane, [•] shares; Michael A. Shaffer, [•] shares; Steven B. Shiffman, [•] shares; and all of our directors, nominees for director and executive officers as a group, [•] shares.